João Rodrigues Tçuzu: In Japan

 A 16th- or 17th-century Japanese screen print of a Portuguese Black Ship engaged in the Nanban Trade.

-A 17th-century Japanese painting of a Portuguese visitor in Western attire.

 Rodrigues was born at Sernancelhe in Viseu, Portugal, in 1561 or 1562.
 (Note: Sources that place his birth in Alcochete have confused him with his contemporary missionary João Rodrigues Girão.)
 He sailed to Asia in his early teens and reached Japan by 1577.
 (Note: A 1619 report by Francisco Vieira states that Rodrigues came to Japan in 1577 as "a child"; other sources place him in Ōtomo's service by 1576.) Ōtomo Yoshishige, daimyō of Funai ("Bungo"), had long maintained a friendly relationship with the Portuguese and Spanish against the strong resistance of his wife and counselors; at some point, Rodrigues joined his campaigns against other clans competing for control of Kyushu.

 Ōtomo divorced his Shinto-priestess wife and converted to Catholicism in 1578.
 In December 1580, around age 19, Rodrigues joined the Jesuit novitiate at Ōita ("Funai").
 At the time, the Society of Jesus reckoned a Christian community in Japan of about 100,000 converts.